larsme/SNC/README.md

 6) Sparse Intensity\
   By mapping reflectance to the same coordinates as the respective lidar points, a sparse intensity map can be geneated in camera space.
   By concatenating it with depth and confidence, it can be completed by NC without any additional operations or weights.
-  In SNC intensity differences could be used as another source of smoothness to be multiplied with the original depth based estimates.
+  In SNC intensity differences could be used as another source of smoothness.
-  Because of the additionnal memory requirements and the results above, i have not tried this.\
+  Because of the additional memory requirements and previous results, I have not tried this.\
   Besides 3D points and reflectance, Lidar sensors are able to return information not found in the raw data from KITTI.
   Most useful to MSNC might be the ambient brightness measured by the sensor when it is not detecting is own light rays, a second dense color channel in lidar space.